-The type of research used in this study is quantitative research with an associative approach.
-Quantitative research relies heavily on numerical data, encompassing data collection, interpretation, and result presentation.
-The associative nature of this research aims to test hypotheses regarding the relationships between variables, allowing for an analysis of the influence among them.
+This study used quantitative research with an associative approach.
+Quantitative research relies heavily on numerical data and encompasses data collection, interpretation, and result presentation.
+The associative nature of this research aims to test hypotheses regarding the relationships between variables, allowing for an analysis of their influence.